dynaroars/dig/README.md

 4. q - x <= 0
 5. r - x <= 0
 6. r - y <= -1
-7. -r - x <= -2
+7. -q - r <= -1
 8. -x - y <= -10
 ```

 *Note*: if we just run Dig over traces, then we likely can get spurious inequalities, i.e., they are correct with the given traces, but not real invariants.
-If given the program source code [as shown here](#generating-invariants-from-a-program), DIG can check and remove spurious results.
+If given the program source code [as shown here](#Using-Symbolic-Execution), DIG can check and remove spurious results.

 ### Generating Invariants From a Program